vrurg/fieldx/README.md

 Apparently, skipped fields retain their original type.
 Sure enough, if such a field is of non-`Send` or non-`Sync` type the entire struct would be missing these traits despite all the efforts from the `fxstruct` macro.

 There is also a difference in how the initialization of `lazy` fields is implemented.
-Non-sync structs do it directly in their accessor methods.
+For plain fields this is done directly in their accessor methods.
 Sync structs delegate this functionality to the [`FXProxy`] type.

 ### Traits